-It is the school policy that a clear agreement is drawn up between the school and the parent of each student known to suffer from anaphylactic shock, authorising one or more trained individuals who have volunteered to give treatment.
+• It is the school policy that a clear agreement is drawn up between the school and the parent of each student known to suffer from anaphylactic shock, authorising one or more trained individuals who have volunteered to give treatment.
 Allergy action plans are developed by the Allergy clinic and a copy should be issued to first aid.
-These are to be reviewed every 3 years or earlier.
-On an annual basis trained staff should attend training for adrenaline pen administration led by the School Nurse.
+These are to be reviewed every 5 years or earlier.
+On an annual basis trained staff should attend online training for adrenaline pen administration.